What Is A Tourbillon Watch? Master Watchmaker Explains

 The system’s mechanical structure connects several parts together.
 The escapement part has the hairspring, balance wheel, and pallet fork.
 These components control how energy moves to the timekeeping mechanism and let the gears move forward at set intervals.
 The cage holding these parts spins once every minute in a complete 360-degree turn.

-The tourbillon’s power flows in a specific way.
-A pinion sits under the cage and connects with the turning gear train.
-The train’s wheels send energy from the mainspring to make the cage rotate.
-A fixed fourth wheel with gear teeth attaches to the movement’s baseplate beneath the cage.
-While the cage turns, the escape wheel’s pinion stays connected to these teeth.
+The power distribution is described below.
+There is a pinion positioned under the cage that mates with a turning gear train.
+The gear train wheels distribute energy from the mainspring to rotate the cage.
+There are gear teeth machined into a fixed fourth wheel that is soldered to the movement baseplate underneath the cage.
+As the cage rotates, the pinion for the escape wheel remains engaged with these teeth.

-The tourbillon cage must be perfectly balanced.
-Watchmakers balance it by adding weight opposite to where the escapement sits or by removing weight from the escapement side.
-An unbalanced cage would cause power changes when held upright.
+Balance: Tourbillon cages must be balanced.
+Generally, watchmakers accomplish this by adding mass to the side opposing the escapement or by removing mass from the escapement side.
+An imbalanced cage will impart gain or loss of power when held in an upright position.

 Types of tourbillon watch movements